 How to Enjoy Backpacking Australia even if you are on a Budget

 Accommodation is likely to be one of your biggest expensive when traveling in Australia, expect to pay at least $100 a night at least for a private room in a budget hotel, depending on the location and season.
 A nice 4 star hotel in a good location in Sydney could easily run up to $300 a night.

 To find free places to camp use the Wiki Camps App or Camps Australia Wide books (and now an app too) which include maps and a directory of free and low cost camp sites.
-Pitching a tent or an aussie swag, or sleeping in the back of a campervan or car and enjoying a barbie under a million stars is one of the highlights of traveling in Australia and it’s free!
+Pitching a tent or an aussie swag, or sleeping in the back of a campervan or car and enjoying a barbie under a million stars is one of the highlights of backpacking Australia and it’s free!

 If you can’t find a free place to camp or you want more facilities then there are many, many campsites all around Australia.
 An un-powered pitch at a camp site goes from about $20 a night up (which is still cheaper than a hostel) to $40 for an all singing, all dancing holiday park with swimming pools and heaps of amenities and more for powered sites.